THOMASELOVE/500-classes-2025/class04/README.md

 ### Part 2 is a Zoom meeting on Thursday 2025-02-06 from **10-11 AM** Eastern Time.

 - Zoom information has been sent (via email to your CWRU account) to all registered students, and is also available on [Canvas](https://canvas.case.edu).
-- Slides for this Zoom meeting will be [available in PDF](https://github.com/THOMASELOVE/500-slides-2025/blob/main/500_slides04z.pdf) and [as Quarto (.qmd) code](https://github.com/THOMASELOVE/500-slides-2025/blob/main/500_slides03z.qmd).
+- Slides for this Zoom meeting are [available in PDF](https://github.com/THOMASELOVE/500-slides-2025/blob/main/500_slides04z.pdf) and [as Quarto (.qmd) code](https://github.com/THOMASELOVE/500-slides-2025/blob/main/500_slides03z.qmd).
 - A link to the recording will be posted [to Canvas](https://canvas.case.edu/) within 24 hours of the meeting.

 ----